Correlator Polytopes

 {\bf Introduction.}--- In the context of inflationary cosmology, observable predictions can be formulated in terms of spatial correlations of fields.
 According to the Born rule, an $n$-point correlation function is defined by integrating $n$ field insertions at a given time surface, against the mod squared of the vacuum wavefunction, $\Psi[\Phi]$, computed via the Feynman path integral as:

 where $\Psi_n$ is the wavefunction coefficient for $n$ field insertions at the boundary.
-In this paper, we focus on a theory of conformally coupled colored scalars interacting via a cubic interaction -- usually called Tr$(\Phi^3)$ theory \cite{ABHY} -- in an FRW background whose action is conformally equivalent to that of a massless scalar in Minkowski space (as shown in \cite{CosmoPolys}).
+In this paper, we focus on a theory of massless scalars interacting via a cubic interaction -- usually called Tr$(\Phi^3)$ theory \cite{ABHY} -- in an Minkowski background.
+As shown in \cite{CosmoPolys}, upon a field redefinition the action for this theory is conformally equivalent to that of a conformally coupled scalar in FLRW spacetime (as shown in \cite{CosmoPolys}).
 The resulting action is given by: